Last Updated on October 12, 2023 by Editorial Team

 Coins manipulatives can teach basic activities like counting and adding smaller denominations to make a dollar.
 Real money can be risky to deal with; manipulatives replace risk with safety and still keep the actual essence of the transactional tools intact.
 Though concrete objects may both promote and hinder learning progress, it depends entirely on the approach to keep learners on track of effective learning.

 Pretend play money offers an introduction to the real-life use of coins in making transactions; hence it emphasizes learning to live independently with confidence.
 How to make a fair change, and not feel overwhelmed or confused stems from early introduction with money.
-With pretend play money, several functions like skipping coins, making different combinations of coins to arrive at a figure become fun to grasp.
+With pretend play money, several functions like skipping coins, and making different combinations of coins to arrive at a figure become fun to grasp.

 Child-friendly manipulatives to teach coins fun way